csswizardry/csswizardry.github.com/_posts/2013-10-17-lets-work-together.md

 meta: I’m looking for amazing people to work with on great products.
 ---

-Just over a month ago I handed in my notice at [Sky](http://en.wikipedia.org/wiki/BSkyB), where I’d spent the last two-and-a-bit years as a Senior Developer.
+Almost three months ago I handed in my notice at [Sky](http://en.wikipedia.org/wiki/BSkyB), where I’d spent the last two-and-a-bit years as a Senior Developer.
 My time at Sky has been amazing; I learned so much about big sites, architecture, scalability, performance, big